tobiasblass/websitediff/README.md

 By default, the tool just prints the URLs that have changed.
 Modify the `print_diff` variable to get a textual diff.

+## Configuration file format

+One URL per line.
+Comments are started by #.

 ## Ideas

 - Output an HTML rendering of the website with differences marked